Weathering your trains and structures is an important aspect of enhancing the realism of your model railroad.

 Use the same techniques mentioned above to make the wood siding on buildings look streaked and worn.
 Apply streaks to the roofs, especially coming down from chimneys and vents.
 Make "cracks" in mortar lines of large buildings.
 Apply flat dark washes to factory buildings.
 Make subtle streaks come down from cornices or eaves or under windows.
 If your glazed windows have become flat by the flat finish that you’ve sprayed on the structure, restore them with clear gloss.
 Use washes of paint to make mortar joints a different color than the bricks or stones on the walls.
 Or use faint washes of India Ink to make details and textures in your walls or roof stand out.

 In all of your weathering efforts, it is frequently helpful to look at photos of the prototypes to see where the weathering has occurred and in what colors.
 Always start lightly at first then add more, if you wish.
 Try to simulate real life with the methods described above, but don’t be restricted by these methods.
-As always, it’s good to use your imagination and create new techniques for doing things.
+As always, it’s good to use your imagination to experiment and create new techniques for doing things.
 That’s part of what keeps it interesting and keeps us all growing.

 From "Weathering" to "Homepage"